 5. Encourage a healthy diet

-A healthy diet is also important for your child’s immune system, Dr. Lioudis says.
+A healthy diet is also important for your child’s immune system.

-Encourage your child to “eat the rainbow” when it comes to fruits and vegetables, as well as a good selection of whole grains.
-Limit processed foods.
-Proper food choices ensure that your child gets enough vitamins — such as Vitamin A and E — needed to maintain good health and a strong immune system.
+Dr. Lioudis recommends encouraging your child to “eat the rainbow” when it comes to fruits and vegetables.
+A good selection of whole grains should be part of their diet as well.
+Keep processed foods to a minimum.
+Proper food choices can help ensure that your child gets enough vitamins — such as vitamin A and E. These vitamins are needed to maintain good health and a strong immune system.

 You can’t avoid all illness, but some kids need extra protection